Google Cloud Identity

 • Standard environment

-• only allows the app to use a limited set of binary libraries
+• Only allowed a limited set of binary libraries

 • Flexible environment